saferpay/jsonapi/texts/ContainerDictionary.md

 	</span>
 </td>
 <td class="col-sm-8">
-	<div style="padding-bottom: 10px">Custom styling resource (url) which will be referenced in web pages displayed by Saferpay to apply your custom styling.<br> This file must be hosted on a SSL/TLS secured web server (the url must start with https://).<br> If a custom CSS is provided, any design related settings set in the payment page config (PPConfig) will be ignored and the default design will be used.</div>
+	<div style="padding-bottom: 10px"><strong>DEPRECATED:</strong>: This feature will be removed in one of the next versions.
+Consider using payment page config (PPConfig) or Saferpay Fields instead.<br> <br> Custom styling resource (url) which will be referenced in web pages displayed by Saferpay to apply your custom styling.<br> This file must be hosted on a SSL/TLS secured web server (the url must start with https://).<br> If a custom CSS is provided, any design related settings set in the payment page config (PPConfig) will be ignored and the default design will be used.</div>
 	<i class="small text-muted">
 				    <span>Example: <code>https://merchanthost/merchant.css</code></span>
 	</i>